 But once instituted in commerce, the process of adulteration makes rapid advances.
-It is a trick easily learned; and it is highly stimulated by our competition.
-The oldfashioned Italian dealer sells pickles for a certain price.
+It is a trick easily learned; and it is highly fashioned Italian dealer sells pickles for a certain price.
 His neighbour wishes to get the custom and sells them cheaper, but they must look as good or better, and the flavour is heightened with one drug, the colour brightened with another.
 Others outvie the first adulterator.
 In the meanwhile the old-fashioned dealer has continued to sell dear and to be genuine, but a genius in the firm discovers a new branch of adulteration.
-It consists in selling the article in the oldfashioned house, at the old-fashioned price, on the strength of its being "genuine," but resorting to exactly the same devices as are used to get up the manufactured article; and so the adulterator who has tried to beat down price teaches the high-priced vendor to make a larger profit, by adulterating an "old established genuine" reputation.
+It consists in selling the article in the old-fashioned house, at the old-fashioned price, on the strength of its being "genuine," but resorting to exactly the same devices as are used to get up the manufactured article; and so the adulterator who has tried to beat down price teaches the high-priced vendor to make a larger profit, by adulterating an "old established genuine" reputation.
 The next step is to trade in "awful sacrifices," and bankruptcy itself is subject to adulteration.
 The proceeds are lodged in a bank, whose manager is selling securities to those that purchase such commodities, and the very bank is adulterated.
-Since we exposed the extent of the disease of its yet further extension.
-There is not a sound nutriment might strengthen us to rise all the alien powers that oppress it?
-Revolast year, however, we have had new proofs cranny so small that it does not enter, not a place so elevated that it does not reach.
-Not to look further back than the cradle---though we might pursue the inquiry there - the schoolboy begins life under a schoolmaster whose teaching is adulterated with ignorance and with the devices to conceal ignorance.
+Since we exposed the extent of the disease cranny so small that it does not enter, not a place so elevated that it does not reach.
+Not! to look further back than the cradle---though might teach us if we want to make a profit we might pursue the inquiry there - the schoolboy begins life under a schoolmaster whose teaching is adulterated with ignorance and with the devices to conceal ignorance.
 If the child is sick, a medical man is called in, and the boy is not only treated with drugs that are adulterated, but the medical man himself is adulterated with ignorance and with quackery to conceal his ignorance.
 As the child grows up, an artificially-adulterated form of life clouds his sense, cramps his body, and adulterates his very vitals.

 We have had more than one family anatomised before the public lately, but perhaps no exposure is more horrid than that occasioned by the suspicions in the WOOLER family at Darlington.
 Mr. WOOLER is a man of large property, giving excellent dinners; his society has been much courted.
 He has, of course, been respected in his county-highly respected.
 The medical men, who may be said to have ascertained symptoms that indicated poison, were so adulterated in their conscience that evidently for a time they hushed up their own suspicions.
 One of them could not tell what to do.
 He thought that the nervous disturbance of removing the dying woman's attendants would be worse than a quiescence which permitted the process of poisoning to go on!
-After death, the body is examined; and here not only is arsenic found, but the signs of a fatal disease, brought on by our climate and aggravated by our mode of life; and another kind of adulteration-the liver was pushed out of its place, probably by tight lacing.
+After death, the body is examined; and here not only is arsenic found, but the signs of a fatal disease, brought on by our climate and aggravated by our mode of life; and another kind of adulteration-the liver was pushed out of neous gossip was based on truth cannot be its place, probably by tight lacing.
 It is the anatomy of an English wife!